What would you do if you could have two passports?

 Can dual citizenship be revoked?

-Yes, in certain circumstances.
+Yes, dual citizenship can be revoked in certain circumstances.
 For example, the British government (along with several other democratic states) has recently adopted legislation to allow it to revoke the citizenship of naturalized British citizens.
 However, this can only happen when the individual already has another citizenship, as international law prohibits rendering any individual stateless.

 Source: Tamara Lenard, P. (2016).
 Democracies and the Power to Revoke Citizenship.
 Ethics & International Affairs, 30(1), 73-91. doi: 10.1017/S0892679415000635